Brightspace/test-reporting-node/README.md

 provided in this package.

 Below are examples of how to create the config file.
-Note that the `type` field will end up lowercase in the report.
+Note that the `type` field will end up as lowercase in the report.

-Please see [Automated Testing Definitions] on confluence for the list of test types that should be used when creating the D2L test reporting configuration file.
+Please see [Automated Testing Definitions] on Confluence for the list of test types that should be used when creating the D2L test reporting configuration file.

 ```json
 {